juglab/featureforest/docs/tutorial.md

 !!! info
     - Use the "**Export**" button to save the created mask.
 This way the labels will be *0* for the background and onwards for other classes.
 If you save the mask using the napari file menu, labels will be started from *1* and on...

-    - Every time you make a prediction, the result will show up on a new layer unless you unchecked the "**New Layer**" checkbox.
+    - Every time you make a prediction, the result will appear on a new layer unless you uncheck the "**New Layer**" checkbox.

 Thanks for using **FF**, and have a happy experience! 🙌